billhowe/billhowe.github.io/_posts/2014-01-02-introducing-poole.md

 published: true
 ---

-* I set this blog up in 3 minutes!
+* I set this stuff up in 3 minutes!
 Testing prose.io

+* Testing again

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
 Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.